guest2111/testship4battle/README.md

 Additionally he has to set a *Config Var* called *PORT* and give it the value *8000*.

+# Bugs
+While writing and testing various bugs have been occured and corrected.

 # Solved Bugs
+- The file [requirements.txt](/requirements.txt) was first created with `git list > requirements.txt` but in this case the format of the text file is not as expected.
+It must be done with `git freeze > requirements.txt`.

+- On first implementation the initial position of a ship was for row and column in between *0* and *number_<rows/columns> - length_ship*.
+This makes it possible that a ship is positioned at the right or lower border of the map.
+Solution was to first decide for a direction and then reduce the area for initial position accordingly.

+- There were some mistakes of mixing *row* and *column* coordinates.
+Numpy arrays take indices as `[row, column]` which is a bit unintuitive.

+- When refactoring the diagonal pattern in its own method the `return` command was missing.
+So the `computer_choice()` was still going to do a random choice.

+- When the map size is changed by the user, the amount of ships is recalculated.
+That should ensure that there is not too much open space on the map.
+An approach of fitting as many ships as happens is not much useful, because one has then too many or to few long ships.
+The calculation of the amount of ships is done approximately.
+By this fix it is mostly succesful.

+- The command `/quit` was meant to work anytime.
+But since the `random_choice()` was called anyway.
+This leads to the possibilty of hitting a ship and getting a second choice.
+The `/quit` command is not revertable but has to wait until an unlucky choice.
+But if the hit was the last necessary hit, the player won anyway.
+This behaviour was corrected by allowing to return the special position `(-1, -1)`.
+Which is just ignored.
+So basically no choice is done and the `/quit` command is effective.

+- The method `_target_unsunk_but_hit_ship()` was done not perfectly.
+The direction was guessed and if in that direction all positions were opened, no position could be guessed and the hit ship was not targeted anymore.
+Solution was to check in the `get_direction_of_hit()` method, whether one position is not possible to choose because of already openend positions and return the other position.
+The ensures to have always a possible and by that useful direction in which the actual position is guessed.

+# Open
+It is difficult to use create a simple formula to calculate the amount of ships for a map in way, that not much free space is left.
+It is possible that on some sizes not all needed ships are deployed and the code breaks with a message.
+If so, one can rerun the programm and enter again the sizes or enter different sizes.

+Lately this was not observed anymore but still it can not be excluded.

 # Credits
 I list shortly the sources, how to achive something.
 Some of them are not used anymore in the latest version.